arturjordao/PLSGPU/README.md

 ## Parameters
 Our PLSGPU method takes two parameters:
-1. A PLS model learn from scikit-learn (as aforementioned)
+1. A PLS model learnt from scikit-learn (as aforementioned)
 2. Batch size.
 This parameter controls the number of samples sent to GPU.
 Note that, larger batch sizes faster the prediction.